 And so I can’t really judge anyone else for wanting to follow his steps as well.

 Yet, I want to share the Hemingway trail with a bit of perspective.

 These colourful places are great Instagram photos so take your shot and then spend some real time in Cuban culture and go where Cubans are.

 When Was Ernest Hemingway in Cuba

-I’ve been based here for a year now.
+I’ve been based here for two years now.

 Hemingway spent almost a third of his life in Cuba, spending times here off and on from 1939-1959.
 He considered himself a Cubano Santo or everyday Cuban and was accepted into society.